inato/senior-take-home-test/README.md

 # Context

-As a product engineer in the team, you suggested to build an internal tool for our customer success team.
+As a senior product engineer in the team, you suggested to build an internal tool for our customer success team.
 You agreed with the product team on the following milestones.

 ## Step 1: Web API